-Students learn the seven steps of completing a sale, human relations skills, job application procedures, how to succeed on the job and the sales, attitudes and techniques needed for success in sales.
+Sales and Marketing is an all encompassing look at today's business model and focuses on areas of study including, but not limited to: market planning, selling, promotion, distribution, pricing, marketing research and brand development.
+Students will also learn about human relations skills, job application procedures, how to succeed on the job and the sales, attitudes and techniques needed for success in sales.